Yubico/arkg-rfc/draft-bradleylundberg-cfrg-arkg.md

 ## The function ARKG-Derive-Seed

 This function is performed by the delegating party.
-The delegating party generates the ARKG seed pair `(pk, sk)` and keeps the private seed `sk` secret, while the public seed `pk` is provided to the subordinate party.
+The delegating party derives the ARKG seed pair `(pk, sk)` and keeps the private seed `sk` secret, while the public seed `pk` is provided to the subordinate party.
-The subordinate party will then be able to generate public keys on behalf of the delegating party.
+The subordinate party will then be able to derive public keys on behalf of the delegating party.

 ~~~pseudocode
 ARKG-Derive-Seed(ikm) -> (pk, sk)